Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ```

 #### Attributes
-Below is the list of attributes commonly used when creating an Account from a Program.
+Below is the list of attributes commonly used when creating an account from a Program.
 For full attribute details, see the [Values endpoint reference](https://lightrailapi.docs.apiary.io/#reference/0/values/create-a-value).
 - **id** (_required_): Unique idempotent id for the Value.
 - **programId** (_required_): The programId of the Program this Value is in.
 - **contactId** (_required_): Unique ID for the Customer.
 - **balance** (_optional_): An integer greater than or equal to 0 representing the initial balance of the Account.

 ### Common Requests
-Below are the most common requests made when interacting with Accounts.
+Below are the most common requests made when interacting with accounts.

 #### Crediting
-Crediting is used when adding value to an Account.
+Crediting is used when adding value to an account.

 `POST https://api.lightrail.com/v2/transactions/credit`
 ```json